OSOceanAcoustics/echopop/docs/FEAT_implementation/input_files.md

 ### Specimen

-The "specimen" spreadsheet/dataframe include data from station 2, in which each individual fish is weighted and aged.
+The "specimen" spreadsheet/dataframe includes data from station 2, in which each individual fish is weighed and aged.

 Echopop column | EchoPro column | Data type | Units &nbsp; | Description
 --- | --- | --- | --- | ---